 What’s in a name?
 It turns out that names are very powerful, especially when you’re selecting a name for your practice.
-Your practice name is how patients will share your name with friends and family, it’s how people will find you online.
-It’s the cornerstone of your medical practice’s identity.
+Your practice name is how patients will share recommendations with friends and family.
+It’s how people will find you online, and it’s the cornerstone of your medical practice’s identity.

 Whether you’re just starting your own practice, partnering with another physician, or want to update your practice’s name, it can be difficult to pin down a name you’re satisfied with.
 Since choosing the right name is such a critical step, here are a few tips to get you started.